thegrafico/ABET-ASSESSMENT/USERMANUAL.md

 ### **School Term**

+To go enter the `School Term` page click on the "School Term" tab on the left side of the page.

 ![Alt Text](/Screenshots/7%20School%20Terms/term_home.png)

 #### Create

+To create a new school term click on the "Create New" button at the bottom of the page.

 ![Alt Text](/Screenshots/7%20School%20Terms/1%20Create/term_create_btn.png)

+Enter the new school term and click "Create".

 ![Alt Text](/Screenshots/7%20School%20Terms/1%20Create/term_create_page.png)

 #### Edit

+To edit an existing school term simply click on "Action" and select "Edit"

 ![Alt Text](/Screenshots/7%20School%20Terms/2%20Edit/term_edit_btn.png)

+Update the information and click "Submit".

 ![Alt Text](/Screenshots/7%20School%20Terms/2%20Edit/term_edit_page.png)

 #### Remove

+To remove a school term from the system click on "Action" and then on "Remove".

 ![Alt Text](/Screenshots/7%20School%20Terms/3%20Remove/term_remove_btn.png)

+A modal will appear asking if you are sure, if so click on "Submit changes"

 ![Alt Text](/Screenshots/7%20School%20Terms/3%20Remove/term_remove_modal.png)
 ----

 ### **Course Mapping**

+To enter the `Course Mapping` page click on "Course Mapping" on the left side of the page.

 ![Alt Text](/Screenshots/8%20Course%20Mapping/mapping_home.png)

+To see the mapping you first need to pick the department of the study program course you wish to see.

 ![Alt Text](/Screenshots/8%20Course%20Mapping/mapping_dept.png)

+After choosing the department choose the study program.

 ![Alt Text](/Screenshots/8%20Course%20Mapping/mapping_study.png)

+Once the study program is choosen, all the course will appear with checkboxes giving you the ability to map course to outcomes that can be evaluated.

 ![Alt Text](/Screenshots/8%20Course%20Mapping/mapping_course.png)